Presently families of nursing home applicants are faced with a financial challenge or burden depending how they approach the issue.

 Upon exhausting all insurances or in cases where there are long term care insurances that pay part of the daily cost, the family is faced with the following dilemma.
 Either to privately pay or apply for Medicaid.
 Married couple are responsible for each other and without professional assistance will be required to pay their spouse’s medical expenses, such as nursing home care.

 There are basically two types of Medicaid nursing home applications.
 One for a married person and one for a single person.
-In 2021 all nursing home applicants are allowed to retain $15,900 in resources and $50 in income.
+In 2022 all nursing home applicants are allowed to retain $16,800 in resources and $50 in income.
 Additionally, they are allowed to pay for their supplemental health insurance if any, prescription premiums and funeral expenses.
-Let consider the applicant has $400,000!
+Let’s consider the following situation.

 We at Elder Care Services, Inc., are strongly committed to protect as much as possible of the applicant’s resources and allow them the ability to afford things that Medicaid does not provide.